TomasTeixeira2003/EP2520-BNSS/stockholm/README.md

     docker compose up -d
     ```

+4. Generate the certificate using the step found in `synapse/README.md`

-4. Start the Keycloak service
+5. Start the Keycloak service

     ```bash
     cd keycloak